-My name is Will Thomas, and I am a PhD candidate in the Department of Philosophy
+My name is Will Thomas, and I am a recent graduate of the doctoral program at the University of Michigan's Department of Philosophy

-My research takes place at the intersection of philosophy, criminal law, and corporate law.
-I write predominantly on issues of collective accountability, conditions of liability, and theories of punishment.
+My research takes place at the intersection of corporate law, criminal law, and philosophy.
+I write predominantly on issues of collective agency and accountability, conditions of liability, and theories of punishment.
 I publish under the name "W. Robert Thomas."
 (A quick Google search will confirm why I stay away from "Will Thomas

 .")
 You can find a brief overview of my academic information here